mattonem/GeoCheck/README.md

 ![parseFile](/parseFile.PNG)

 The result is an array of user nicely parsed.
-Going the to `Raw` tab of the result, a text editor will appears a the bottom of the panel.
+Going the to `Raw` tab of the result, a text editor will appears at the bottom of the panel.
 From here you can execute code on the Array instance.
 So, lets select people close to Dublin by executing:
 ```
 self select: [ :user | (user geoPosition earthDistanceTo: (53.339428 deg @ -6.257664 deg)) < 100  ]
 ```